adlhenry/cmps112/README.md

 CMPS 112 Comparative Programming Languages
 =======

-Programs are written in perl, smalltalk, scheme, and ocaml.

 [**make.pl**](/asg1) - A perl implementation of gnu make.

 [**hzip.st**](/asg2) - A file compression utility written in Smalltalk.